slerman12/Help-me/7-Ongoing.md

 "I am no such thing," states the Alderman.
 "I act only on good grounds and the highest ethics.
 Besides, you are the one on trial here, not me."

-"On October 31st, you ad-hoc fell back on policy in your decision to terminate me.”
+"No, as you are violating policy, we are both on trial.
+On October 31st, you ad-hoc fell back on policy in your decision to terminate me.”

 “Ah, but in that case the policy mattered!"